 He has made several television appearances, and acted as a consultant and animator for a video programme about dinosaurs.
 He has acted as presenter for a Japanese television programme about evolution, during which he worked in the Serengeti, the rain forest of Costa Rica and the Galapagos Islands.

 He was a part-time tutor in Earth sciences for the Open University, 1976-8.

-From 1993 to 2005, he acted as a visiting lecturer, sponsored by Boyds Mills Press, giving presentations about dinosaurs in elemental schools throughout the USA.
+From 1993 to 2005, he acted as a visiting lecturer, sponsored by Boyds Mills Press, giving presentations about dinosaurs in elementary schools throughout the USA.